 5. Move Around – My legs and arms swell up like balloons when we fly.
 It’s a good idea to get up and walk around every so often.
 Wiggle those fingers and toes and get the blood circulating.
 Staying in the seat the entire flight is not a good idea.
 Stand up more than just walking to the bathroom a couple of times.

-6. Melatonin – My parents swear by Melatonin and so did our guide during our Context Travel tour today in Barcelona.
-It was a funny moment, she mentioned Melatonin out of the blue and I just had to add it in.
+6. Melatonin – My parents swear by Melatonin and so do many other travellers.
 Melatonin is a hormone that helps to sync your biological clock.
 When you boost your melatonin it tells the body to go to sleep.
 Taking a Melatonin supplement may just be the trick your body needs.
 We haven’t tried it, have you and what were the results?